eigenfoo/old-eigenfoo.github.io/_posts/2019-03-09-deep-autoregressive-models.md

         <figcaption>Audio exhibits patterns at multiple time scales.
 Source: <a href="https://deepmind.com/blog/wavenet-generative-model-raw-audio/">Google DeepMind</a>.</figcaption>
     </figure>

-    * There are two main ways capture these many patterns at these many different time scales: either make the receptive field of your model _extremely_ wide (e.g. through dilated convolutions), or condition your model on a subsampled version of your generated output, which is in turn produced by an unconditioned model.
+    * There are two main ways model many patterns at many different time scales: either make the receptive field of your model _extremely_ wide (e.g. through dilated convolutions), or condition your model on a subsampled version of your generated output, which is in turn produced by an unconditioned model.
       * Google DeepMind composes an unconditional PixelRNN with one or more conditional PixelRNNs to form a so-called "multi-scale" PixelRNN: the first PixelRNN generates a lower-resolution image that conditions the subsequent PixelRNNs.
-      * WaveNet employs a technique and calls them "context stacks".
+      * WaveNet employs a different technique and calls them "context stacks".

 1. How the hell can any of this stuff work?
   * RNNs are theoretically more expressive and powerful than autoregressive